chaos/scrub/README.md

 2)  A  regular  file  is  scrubbed  and only the data in the file (and optionally its name in the directory entry)  is destroyed.
 The  file size  is  rounded up to fill out the last file system block.
 This mode is selected if file is a regular file.
-See CAVEATS below.
+See Caveats below.

 3) directory is created and filled with files until the file system  is full,  then the files are scrubbed as in 2).
 This mode is selected with the -X option.
-See CAVEATS below.
+See Caveats below.

 ## Methods

 Scrub supports a number of standard overwrite methods.
 A subset is listed below:

-#### nnsa

-4-pass NNSA Policy  Letter  NAP-14.1-C  (XVI-8)  for  sanitizing
+*nnsa* - 4-pass NNSA Policy  Letter  NAP-14.1-C  (XVI-8)  for  sanitizing
 removable and non-removable hard disks, which requires overwrit- ing all locations with a pseudorandom  pattern  twice  and  then with a known pattern: random(x2), 0x00, verify.

-#### dod

-4-pass  DoD 5220.22-M section 8-306 procedure (d) for sanitizing
+*dod* - 4-pass  DoD 5220.22-M section 8-306 procedure (d) for sanitizing
 removable and non-removable rigid disks which requires overwrit- ing  all addressable locations with a character, its complement, a random character, then verify.
 NOTE: scrub performs the  ran- dom  pass first to make verification easier: random, 0x00, 0xff, verify.

-#### bsi

-9-pass method recommended by the German Center  of  Security  in Information  Technologies	 (http://www.bsi.bund.de): 0xff, 0xfe, 0xfd, 0xfb, 0xf7, 0xef, 0xdf, 0xbf, 0x7f.
+*bsi* - 9-pass method recommended by the German Center  of  Security  in Information  Technologies	 (http://www.bsi.bund.de): 0xff, 0xfe, 0xfd, 0xfb, 0xf7, 0xef, 0xdf, 0xbf, 0x7f.

-#### gutmann

-The canonical 35-pass  sequence  described  in  Gutmann’s	 paper cited below.
+*gutmann* - The canonical 35-pass  sequence  described  in  Gutmann’s paper cited below.

-#### schneier

-7-pass method described by Bruce Schneier in "Applied Cryptogra- phy" (1996): 0x00, 0xff, random(x5)
+*schneier* - 7-pass method described by Bruce Schneier in _Applied Cryptography_ (1996): 0x00, 0xff, random(x5)

-#### pfitzner7

-Roy Pfitzner’s 7-random-pass method: random(x7).
+*pfitzner7* - Roy Pfitzner’s 7-random-pass method: random(x7).

-#### pfitzner33

-Roy Pfitzner’s 33-random-pass method: random(x33).
+*pfitzner33* - Roy Pfitzner’s 33-random-pass method: random(x33).

-#### usarmy

-US Army AR380-19 method: 0x00, 0xff, random.
-(Note:  identical
+*usarmy* - US Army AR380-19 method: 0x00, 0xff, random.
-to  DoD 522.22-M section 8-306 procedure (e) for sanitizing mag- netic core memory).
+(Note:  identical to  DoD 522.22-M section 8-306 procedure (e) for sanitizing magnetic core memory).

-## Cavests
+## Caveats

 Scrub may be insufficient to thwart heroic efforts to recover  data  in an  appropriately  equipped lab.
 If you need this level of protection,